Physical Education & Health at Te Kauwhata College

 Physical Education Focus

-• Develop knowledge and skills to take action to promote positive well-being for self, others, and society
+• Develop students’ knowledge and skills to take action that promotes positive well-being for themselves, others, and society.

-• Explore attitudes and values, and develop an understanding of behaviours that encourage equity, respect, care, and concern for others and social justice
+• Explore and reflect on attitudes, values, and behaviours that encourage equity, respect, care, and social justice for themselves and others.

-• Think creatively to develop constructive solutions that support and enhance well-being.
+• Think critically and creatively to develop constructive solutions that enhance well-being for individuals, families, and communities.

 Frequently asked questions